-- 3.3.10 Assessors must notify ReturnToWorkSA in writing within 7 business days if charged, found guilty or convicted, or fined for a criminal offence involving dishonesty or an offence punishable by a period of imprisonment. - 3.3.11 Assessors must notify ReturnToWorkSA in writing within 7 business days if made aware they are currently being investigated by AHPRA or any formalised allegations of unethical conduct or professional misconduct against the Assessor or any alleged breaches of any applicable guidelines relating to the above. - 3.3.12 Assessors must make themselves available to appear in the South Australian Employment Tribunal (SAET) at the requested date and time to provide evidence if requested by the SAET in relation to an assessment.
+- 3.4.10 Assessors must notify ReturnToWorkSA in writing within 7 business days if charged, found guilty or convicted, or fined for a criminal offence involving dishonesty or an offence punishable by a period of imprisonment. - 3.4.11 Assessors must notify ReturnToWorkSA in writing within 7 business days if made aware they are currently being investigated by AHPRA or any formalised allegations of unethical conduct or professional misconduct or any alleged breaches of any applicable guidelines relating to the above. - 3.4.12 Assessors must make themselves available to appear, if requested by the South Australian Employment Tribunal (SAET), at the requested date and time to provide evidence in relation to an Assessment.

-3.3.13 Assessors must not have provided any form of treatment, advice, independent examination or assessment in relation to the worker within the last 5 years, unless there are exceptional circumstances and agreed with the requestor which agreement will not be unreasonably withheld.
+3.4.13 Assessors must not provide, or have provided, any form of treatment, advice or assessment in relation to the worker unless otherwise agreed with the Requestor - in some circumstances there may not be an alternative Assessor available to undertake the assessment.

-3.4 Service Requirements
+3.5 Service Requirements